Slide-in Bathtubs: The Basics

 What is a Slide-in Bathtub?

-A slide-in tub is a bathtub with a a chair-height seat inside and a door in the sidewall that permits a bather to enter through the side of the tub.
-When the door of a slide-in tub is open, one side of the bath seat is exposed, allowing a bather direct access to the seat inside.
+A slide-in tub is a bathtub with a a chair-height surface inside to sit on and a door in the sidewall that permits a bather to enter through the side of the tub.
+When the door of a slide-in tub is opened, one side of the bath seat is exposed, allowing a bather direct access to the seat inside.

 Slide-in Tubs Versus Walk-In Tubs: What’s the Difference?